hectellian/obsidianvault/Stop-and-Wait ARQ.md

 2. **Receiver**: Upon receiving the packet, checks for errors and sends an ACK if the packet is error-free.
 3. **Sender**: Waits for the ACK.
 If received before the timer expires, sends the next packet.

-##### Pros and Cons
+> [!success] Pros
-- **Pros**: Simple to implement.
+> Simple to implement.

+> [!failure] Cons
-- **Cons**: Inefficient use of bandwidth as the sender remains idle while waiting for ACKs.
+Inefficient use of bandwidth as the sender remains idle while waiting for ACKs.

-#### Example
+> [!example]
-In a file transfer scenario, each chunk of the file would be sent individually, with the sender waiting for a confirmation before proceeding to the next chunk.
+> In a file transfer scenario, each chunk of the file would be sent individually, with the sender waiting for a confirmation before proceeding to the next chunk.